-The AIM two-year Post Graduate programme is one of the most unique and innovative PGDM programmes in the country.
+The AIM two-year Post Graduate programme is one of the most unique and innovative Management programmes in the country.
 It has introduced courses and programmes which are now being emulated by many leading institutes of the country.
 The highlights are:

 Trimester system of education:

-AIM PGDM programme follows the trimester system, which is in line with the system followed in the IIMs like the ones at Ahmedabad, Calcutta or Bangalore.
+AIM Management programme follows the trimester system, which is in line with the system.
 Such a system makes it possible to broaden the course contents and introduce more innovative and contemporary courses.

 Committed and dedicated band of full-time faculty:

 AIM has a very versatile set of fulltime faculty members, with substantial organisational experience.
 They get regular opportunities to develop and upgrade themselves, by presenting papers in International Seminars, through interactions with industry personnel and leaders and by attending faculty development programmes.
 Some Faculty Members have presented paper in International Workshops held abroad.

 Strict adherence to a time-bound Academic Calendar:

 At the beginning of each academic year, each student is given a printed academic calendar where the dates of end term tests, mid term tests, holidays and any other student related activities are clearly specified.
 Students are required to strictly adhere to the calendar and plan their own schedules accordingly.
 This ensures course completion in time and make the students disciplined & time bound.

 Unfailing compliance to norms of the All India Council for Technical Education (AICTE) and Assam Science and Technology University (ASTU):

 AIM is very conscious about complying with the AICTE norms, in terms of course content, contact sessions, programme structure and evaluation guidelines.

 Compulsory and comprehensive computer education:

 The institute has a fully functional Computer Laboratory with LAN and multimedia access.
 Computer literacy is a must in AIM.
 In addition, AIM is offering advanced programmes for interested students in Computer Based Management.
 Students are allowed considerable freedom regarding access to the institutes’ computer facilities along with Wi-Fi facilities.

 Strong inputs of case studies and other real life inputs: